Update: The priority application deadline has been extended to April 24.

 Code.org’s Professional Learning Program is an intensive, year-long learning experience for middle and high school educators interested in teaching Code.org’s Computer Science Discoveries (middle school) or Computer Science Principles (high school) courses.

 Participants will explore Computer Science curriculum and tools, experiment with specific teaching strategies, and join a local community of teachers using this curriculum.

 Before launching this year’s application, we talked to five Ohio teachers about their experience.

 We’ve also posted interviews with many teachers about the program including:

-For Ohio teachers, the cost of the CS Discoveries and CS Principles program is $1,150 per teacher (+ $150.00 enrollment fee).
-Scholarships are available, read below to learn more.
+For Ohio teachers, the cost of the CS Discoveries and CS Principles program starts at $1,150 per teacher (+ a $150.00 enrollment fee, refunded upon attendance at 8 of 9 workshops).
+Scholarships are available.
+Most teachers qualify for scholarships that reduce the cost to $650 or less, read below to learn more.

 Apply for a scholarship!
 Do you teach in a high needs school, or a school with a diverse student population?
 Is funding for computer science limited in your district?
 We have full and partial scholarships available for teachers in Ohio.
 Scholarship eligibility will be based on information provided during the application process.

 Or, pay to attend: If you do not meet the requirements for the scholarship or all scholarships have been awarded, the cost of the program is $1,150 per teacher plus the $150 enrollment fee*.

 *The $150.00 enrollment fee is provided as a stipend to the teacher participant at the end of the year providing the teacher attends 8 of the 9 workshop days.